-- Place that top bun over top and dig in!
+- Place the top bun over top and dig in!

 A combination of Dijon mustard and herb mayo is used for this veggie sandwich.

 For the herb mayo, I basically used what fresh herbs I had on hand, like parsley, baby arugula, basil, and green onion.
 Use what you’ve got!

-Just blend up some mayo with fresh herbs, a little lemon juice, and a pinch of salt and pepper.
+Just blend up some mayonnaise with fresh herbs, a little lemon juice, and a pinch of salt and pepper.

-I like to use a mini food processor, but if you don’t have one of those simply chop your herbs finely and whisk with mayo and other ingredients.
+I like to use a mini food processor, but if you don’t have one of those simply chop your herbs finely and whisk with the mayonnaise and other ingredients.
 Nothing to it.

 Use a mixture of herbs or just one variety.

-Tip: Just make sure your herbs are patted dry of any excess moisture so they don’t water down the mayo.
+Tip: Just make sure your herbs are patted dry of any excess moisture so they don’t water down the favoured mayo.

-And, if you rather use mayo as is, go for it!
+And, if you rather use just mayonnaise as is, go for it!

-Don’t have fresh herbs on hand, but want something besides basic mayo?
-Mix your mayo with a little hot sauce to taste.
+Don’t have fresh herbs on hand, but want something besides basic mayonnaise?
+Mix your mayonnaise with a little hot sauce to taste.

 Basically, do what makes your belly happy!